Keith-S-Thompson/the-flat-trantor-society/003-markdown.md

 If you're sufficiently curious, you can see the Markdown form of all the articles, and how I've revised them over time.

+One thing I've noticed with the composition software used by blogspot.com is that switching between the "HTML" and "Compose" views *changes the HTML*; in particular, it removes `<p>` paragraph markup, replacing it by `<br />` line breaks.
+Because of this I need to copy the Markdown-generated HTML into the HTML window and click the **Post** button *without* looking at the preview.
+Annoying, but not fatal.

 Markdown is converted to HTML by the [`markdown`](http://daringfireball.net/projects/downloads/Markdown_1.0.1.zip) command, which is also available as a .deb package on Debian and